 .:.
 Guitar Lessons

-Age 8 is typically the best time to begin guitar lessons.
-Some students display a talent and desire to learn guitar as early as age 6 and this is possible with the right teacher and school but is mostly dependent on the physical build of the student.
+Age 6-7 is typically a great time to begin guitar lessons.
 Younger players may find playing a bit too strenous on their hands due to the amount of finger and hand strength needed to sound notes and chords.
+These students may prefer to begin with ukulele lessons which will translate perfectly to the guitar when ready!
 Bass guitar students may begin studying between ages 9-10.
 Bass guitars are usually larger/heavier instruments whose physical demands are most often best left to this age bracket.

 .:.
 Voice Lessons